dhis2/dhis2-docs/src/developer/web-api/tracker.md

 > before the import.
 For large imports, using a flat structured payload offers more control and
 > reduces overhead during the import process.
 >
-> That being said, you cannot use nested payloads to create relationships.
-This is because it is not
+> That being said, you cannot nest new tracked entities, enrollments or events in a relationship.
-> valid to create relationship items — whether it's a tracked entity, enrollment, or event — as part
-> of a new relationship.

 ```json
 {